MadeinPh1la/arche-api/docs/mcp/README.md

-# Stacklion MCP Integration
+# Arche MCP Integration

-Stacklion exposes a **Model Context Protocol (MCP)** interface on top of the public Stacklion API so AI agents and MCP runtimes can:
+Arche exposes a **Model Context Protocol (MCP)** interface on top of the public Arche API so AI agents and MCP runtimes can:

 - Discover available methods and their input/output schemas.
 - Understand authentication and rate-limit expectations.